 After studying contemporary Textiles at Nottingham Polytechnic she had an excellent knowledge of fibres and fabrics but not a hope in hell's chance of getting a job.
 It was later in 1995 that she got a break at East fashion as a Buyer's Apprentice under the watchful eye of owner Penny Oliver.
 This set her off on her career in fashion buying product development and design.
 Apparently, it was her C.V's bold block capital handwriting that clinched it.

 St Leonards is all about well-proportioned, and beautifully practical products for men and women the globe over.
 "K" is heavily influenced by the pleasing '70s proportions and timeless understated 80's tomboy elegance of MaxMara, and Cagney & Lacey.

 St Leonards and its location:

 It's also rather poignant that St Leonards' grandfather, Robert Leonard Avery was trained by the Royal Legion in leather craft when he was invalided out of the army.
-During his convalesence Robert honed his skills and then started selling his collection of small leather goods at local markets in Hampshire. he was then selling his products nationally through the British Legion until the mid 1950's when he was recognised for his high quality products at a fair in Olympia, London.
-Little did he know that years later his grand daughter was to follow in his footsteps.
+During his convalesence Robert honed his skills and then started selling his collection of small leather goods at local markets in Hampshire.
+He was then selling his products nationally through the British Legion until the mid 1950's when he was recognised for his high quality products at a fair in Olympia, London.
+Little did he know that years later his granddaughter was to follow in his footsteps.

 In July 2016 "K" appealed to her loyal customers, friends and family with a rapid crowdfunding campaign.
 She had just 3 weeks to raise the lease deposit to secure the ideal space on Norman Road.
-The shop opened and began trading on the 1st August as St Leonards Modern Goods at 70 Norman Road - it's a modern lifestyle store for men and women of all ages, not only does it provide the town with contemporary, well designed clothing, gifts and items for the home but it's the studio hub and production space for the online brand.
+The shop opened and began trading on the 1st August 2016 as St Leonards Modern Goods at 70 Norman Road - it's a modern lifestyle store for men and women of all ages; not only does it provide the town with contemporary, well designed clothing, gifts and items for the home but it's the studio hub and production space for the online brand.